jun159/Team3-MongoDB/README.md

 ### 4. Starting MongoDB server using screen
 ```
 =================================================================
-# If starting server for first time, create a datafolder in /temp:
+# When starting server for first time, create a data folder in /temp:
 mkdir /temp/data
 =================================================================
 cd /temp/mongodb-linux-x86_64-rhel70-3.2.10/bin